 As mentioned earlier, Allis-Chalmers fitted early examples of the 260E with a model AC-17000, six cylinder, turbocharged, diesel engine, rated at 355 hp at 2100 rpm.

 Upgraded 260Es used the 306 hp AC-19000, which was also a six-cylinder, turbocharged, inline diesel.

 Attached to the engine via single stage torque converter was a five-speed powershift transmission, manufactured by Twin-Disc.
 This was unchanged from the type fitted to the standard TS-260 scraper.

-Allis-Chalmers utilized a bull gear and pinion final drive where, by the mid-1960s, most of their competitors had moved on to planetary final drives.
+Allis-Chalmers utilised a bull gear and pinion final drive where, by the mid-1960s, most of its competitors had moved on to planetary final drives.

 The entire engine, transmission and final drive assembly was encased in a sturdy ‘tub’ which helped to maintain critical gear alignments but did limit serviceability to an extent, especially access to the differential.

 Air operated shoe brakes were fitted to all four wheels.

 Compared to a lot of scrapers of the period, Allis-Chalmers’ hitch and gooseneck assemblies were of a very clean and elegant design.
 Both double acting steering cylinders were mounted low down on the hitch and were easily accessible for servicing.
 A centrally mounted ‘tree’ held all the hydraulic lines that passed from tractor to the scraper and made hose changing a much easier process than normal.

 The elevating scraper attached to the 260E was rated at 23 cubic yards and of typical Hancock design, with straddle mounted rear axle, outside braced bowl sides, fixed cutting edge bulldozer type ejector and a drop down strike off edge mounted to the retracting floor to maintain a nice even fill.